Table of Contents [Show]

 Steroid medications are prescribed to reduce* inflammation and pain while decreasing* joint damage.
 Lastly, DMARDs slow down RA progression and prevent the condition from causing damage to joints and other tissues in the body.
 You can also go for a topical cream such as Penetrex which could provide temporary relief from the joint pain.

 Physical/Occupational Therapy – Symptoms of RA limit a patient’s range of motion and prevent them from performing even the most ordinary tasks they used to do with ease.

 An important treatment aspect is a physical or occupational therapy where a therapist teaches you exercises that improve* flexibility and decrease* the severity of symptoms.
-Physical or occupational therapist may also recommend new ways to perform everyday tasks to alleviate pressure on the joints
+The physical or occupational therapist may also recommend new ways to perform everyday tasks to alleviate pressure on the joints

 Surgery – In cases when pain and inflammation become unbearable and other treatment approaches turn out to be ineffective, surgery is a viable solution.
 Surgical procedure dramatically improves* pain and mobility.